arista-channel/acws/docs/lab/access.md

     You will work in collaboration with your fellow student, keep this information handy

-      - [x] Your STUDENT number.
+      - [x] Student a or b.
 See Lab Assignment
       - [x] Your POD number.
 See Lab Assignment
+      - [x] Your assigned spine login.
+See Lab Assignment
-      - [x] Your LOGIN ID.
-Your corporate email address.
+      - [x] Your LOGIN ID to Arista Launchpad.
+Your corporate email address
       - [x] Your PASSWORD.
 Emailed to you upon Arista Launchpad account creation

 </div>